yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/server-to-server.md

 ## Connect to the cluster

-Because you have only enabled server-server encryption and not [client-server encryption](../client-to-server), you can now connect to this cluster using the YSQL shell (`ysqlsh`) or the YCQL shell (`cqlsh`) without enabling encryption as shown here.
+Because you have only enabled server-to-server encryption and not [client-to-server encryption](../client-to-server), you can now connect to this cluster using the YSQL shell (`ysqlsh`) or the YCQL shell (`cqlsh`) without enabling encryption as shown here.

 ### YSQL